Managing the Python path

 Managing your project with virtualenv, pip and editable mode

-The easiest way to have your code available on the Python path when using virtualenv and pip is to have a setup.py file and install your project in editable mode when developing.
+The easiest way to have your code available on the Python path when using virtualenv and pip is to install your project in editable mode when developing.

-If you don’t already have a setup.py file, creating a setup.py file with this content will get you started:
+If you don’t already have a pyproject.toml file, creating a pyproject.toml file with this content will get you started:

 file is not sufficient to distribute your package to PyPI or